Frequently Asked Questions

 Take full advantage of that nature path section, this is heavily shaded and if it is a sunny, warm day; this should be where you run your fastest.

-Geared toward the newbie, but enough information and tips for the savvy veteran.
+This is geared toward the newbie but has enough information and tips for the savvy veteran.
 We were the first to host multi-sport 101 before events, starting over 10 years ago.
 Now most quality events have some version, but we have been told by athletes across the country that our multi-sport 101 is the best.
 The race director will walk you through the entire event, start to finish, answering your questions along the way and giving you tips.

-The goal with every class is to calm down those pre-race butterflies and reduce some of the anxiety, so you can sleep a little easier the night before your big event.
-We will start from the time you arrive onsite through your departure following your big finish.
-Please check the week of the event for potential time changes on class.
-Each class is weather permitting.
+The goal with every class is to calm down those pre-race butterflies and reduce some of the anxiety so you can sleep a little easier the night before your big event.
+We will start from the time you arrive onsite race morning through your departure following your big finish.
+Please check the week of the event for potential time changes on the class.
+The 101 class will start in the Transition Area and each class is weather permitting so it has the potential to cancel even that day.
 Classes will typically run between 45 to 90 minutes, depending on questions and the event.
 Occasionally we will have a special guest as well.

 Event management reserves the right to postpone, change format, modify courses, or cancel the event at any time.
 The safety of athletes, staff, support crew, and officials is our top priority and will never be compromised.